Here are the timings of our school day:

 They have access to a variety of playground equipment, can use the adventure trail and or just still quietly on the benches or in the playhouses with their friends.

-Other assemblies include Well Done assembly, responsibility group focus, praise assembly and our special Gold Book assembly when we invite parents in to share the celebration on the last Monday of each half term. .
-We also have a weekly visit from Reverend Chris who uses his story board to tell bible stories.
-Assemblies always include an act of worship.
+Other assemblies include responsibility group focus, praise/singing assembly and our special Gold Book assembly when we invite parents in to share the celebration on the last Monday of each half term. .
+We also celebrate the Christian Festivals of Harvest, Christmas, Candlemas, Easter and Pentecost with services in Church.

 Lunchtime Supervisors look after the children during this time.
 We can offer a hot meal at lunch time prepared cooked and transported by Black Pepper Lunches.
 Healthy option menus and an order form are available directly on the Black Pepper website http://www.blackpepperlunches.com and also from the school office each week for the following week.
 Children may also bring a packed lunch to eat at midday if they wish to.